skaji/patchperl-extracted/README.md

 Devel::PatchPerl allows us to build/install old perls into recent OS.
 I always use it, and it's very useful.
 Thanks Bingos for creating and maintaining Devel::PatchPerl.

 It is written in perl.
-Unfortunately, we cannot assume that there already exists *system* perl *before* installing perl recently.
+Unfortunately, these days, we cannot assume that there already exists *system* perl *before* installing perl.
 In fact, Apple announced that scripting language runtimes including perl wouldn't be available by default in future versions of macOS
 ([see this](https://developer.apple.com/documentation/xcode_release_notes/xcode_11_release_notes)).